-- (1) This column represents the base salary earned during fiscal 2017, 2016 and 2015.
+- (1) This column represents the base salary earned during fiscal 2023, 2022 and 2021.
 We use a fiscal calendar consisting of a 52- or 53-week period ending on the Saturday closest to January 31 with an extra week added to the fourth quarter every five or six years.
-Fiscal 2017 was a 53-week fiscal year and therefore includes an additional week of base salary. - 2) This column represents the bonus compensation awarded to the NEOs during fiscal 2017, 2016 and 2015 and paid in early fiscal 2018, 2017 and 2016.
-For additional information on the amount related to bonus compensation, see the previous discussion in the Compensation Discussion and Analysis entitled "Bonus". - (3) This column represents the aggregate grant-date fair value of restricted stock awards calculated in accordance with FASB ASC Topic 718, excluding the impact of estimated forfeitures related to service based vesting conditions.
-For assumptions used in determining these values, please see Note 2 (listed under Stock-Based Compensation) in the Notes to Consolidated Financial Statements in our fiscal 2017, 2016 and 2015 Form 10-K. Information regarding the restricted stock awards granted to the NEOs during fiscal 2017 is set forth in the Grants of Plan-Based Awards Table on a grant-by-grant basis. - (4) This column represents the aggregate grant-date fair value of stock option awards calculated in accordance with FASB ASC Topic 718, excluding the impact of estimated forfeitures related to service based vesting conditions.
-For assumptions used in determining these values, please see Note 2 (listed under Stock-Based Compensation) in the Notes to Consolidated Financial Statements in our fiscal 2017, 2016 and 2015 Form 10-K. Information regarding the stock option awards granted to our NEOs during 2017 is set forth in the Grants of Plan-Based Awards Table on a grant-by-grant basis. - (5) The amounts set forth in this column were earned during fiscal 2017, 2016 and 2015 and paid in early fiscal 2018, 2017 and 2016 respectively, to each of the NEOs under our executive Short-Term Cash Based Incentives.
-For additional information on the determination of the amounts related to Non-Equity Incentive Plan Compensation, see the previous discussion in the Compensation Discussion and Analysis entitled, "Short-Term
+Fiscal 2023 was a 53-week fiscal year while 2022 and 2021 were 52-week fiscal years. - (2) This column represents the bonus compensation awarded to NEOs during fiscal 2023, 2022 and 2021, and paid (if applicable) in early fiscal 2024, 2023 and 2022, respectively.
+For additional information on the amount related to bonus compensation, see the previous discussion in the Compensation Discussion and Analysis entitled "Bonus." - (3) This column represents the aggregate grant-date fair value of restricted stock awards calculated in accordance with FASB ASC Topic 718, excluding the impact of estimated forfeitures related to service based vesting conditions.
+For assumptions used in determining these values, please see Note 2 (listed under Stock-Based Compensation) in the Notes to Consolidated Financial Statements in our fiscal 2023, 2022 and 2021 Form 10-K reports, respectively.
+Information regarding the restricted stock awards granted to the NEOs during fiscal 2023 is set forth in the Grants of Plan-Based Awards Table on a grant-by-grant basis. - (4) This column represents the aggregate grant-date fair value of stock option awards calculated in accordance with FASB ASC Topic 718, excluding the impact of estimated forfeitures related to service based vesting conditions.
+For assumptions used in determining these values, please see Note 2 (listed under Stock-Based Compensation) in the Notes to Consolidated Financial Statements in our fiscal 2023, 2022 and 2021 Form 10-K reports, respectively.
+Information regarding the stock option awards granted to our NEOs during 2023 is set forth in the Grants of Plan-Based Awards Table on a grant-by-grant basis. - (5) The amounts set forth in this column were earned during fiscal 2021 and paid in early fiscal 2022 to each of the NEOs under our executive Short-Term Cash Based Incentives.
+No such amounts were earned for fiscal 2022 and fiscal 2023.
+For additional information on the determination of the amounts related to Non-Equity Incentive Plan Compensation, see the previous discussion in the Compensation Discussion and Analysis entitled, "Short-Term Cash Based Incentives."
+Information regarding the threshold, target and maximum estimated future payouts under non-equity incentive plan awards is set forth in the Grants of Plan-Based Awards Table. - (6) All other compensation includes 401(k) employer match contributions and company paid life insurance premiums.

-- Cash Based Incentives."
-Information regarding the threshold, target and maximum estimated future payouts under non-equity incentive plan awards is set forth in the Grants of Plan-Based Awards Table. - (6) All other compensation includes 401(k) employer match contributions and company paid life insurance premiums. - In fiscal 2017, Mr. Ellis relocated to Austria at our request and received international assignment-related benefits, including housing-related expenses and tax equalization.
-During fiscal 2017, he received \$34,393 in housing-related benefits and \$91,954 in tax equalization payments.
-The taxequalization payments are intended to place Mr. Ellis in a similar net tax position as a similarly compensated employee in the United States.
+(7) In fiscal 2017, Mr. Ellis relocated to Austria at our request and received international assignment-related benefits, including housing-related expenses and tax equalization.
+In fiscal 2023, \$117,776 in tax equalization payments, \$51,101 in housing-related benefits, and \$12,134 in other assignment related benefits.
+In fiscal 2022, he received \$388,149 in tax equalization payments, \$49,957 in housing-related benefits, and \$13,340 in other assignment related benefits.
+In fiscal 2021, he received \$226,549 in tax equalization payments.
+The tax-equalization payments are intended to place Mr. Ellis in a similar net tax position as a similarly compensated employee in the United States.